 Types of urban green cover include bushland, private and community gardens, parks, greenways, habitat corridors, street trees, roof gardens and plant-covered walls, as well as reflective and permeable walls, pavements and other surfaces.
 Protecting local green spaces, designing eco-friendly buildings and creating urban networks of green space can help to minimise the impacts of urban heat in our cities and towns.

-|Green and cool roofs have surfaces that are vegetated, light coloured or reflective surfaces.||
+|Green and cool roofs have surfaces that are vegetated, light coloured or reflective.||

 Green walls are vegetated systems grown on the vertical walls of a building.

-Green cover resources
+New green cover resources

 - The NSW Government has produced Technical Guidelines for Urban Green Cover in NSW to provide practical advice on best practice.
 The purpose of these guidelines is to increase the resilience of NSW settlements and communities to climate change, specifically to increasing temperatures in urban settings.